Paint comes in so many colors that it can be hard to pick the right one. Eliminate the confusion with these simple tips for choosing paint colors.

 In other words, you need to know generally what color you want to use in order to pick out variations to try.

 For my guest bedroom makeover, I found a duvet cover that I loved.
-So I used it as the inspiration for my color choices.
+So I used it as the inspiration for the rest of my color choices.

 The second step in picking a paint color is to try it out online before you even leave the house.